The Newbie’s Guide to Getting Into Esports

 For example, within the past year, ESPN and Yahoo! both launched sections for full-time esports coverage.
 Mainstream household brands are now recognizing the sheer growth and potential of it all, which lends a lot of legitimacy to the whole idea.

-Competitive gaming is getting serious and it’s not just for nerds and geeks anymore.
+Competitive gaming is getting serious and it’s not just for nerds and geeks anymore .
 It’s not just about being lazy and having fun.
-In fact, esports can not only teach useful life skills and build confidence, but can also be a source of life lessons and wisdom.
+In fact, esports can teach useful life skills and build confidence .
+It can also help you embrace your competitive side in a healthy way so that you stop being a sore loser.

 Whether you intend to participate or just spectate, here’s all you need to know about the swelling phenomenon of esports.